mileperhour/localtuya-homeassistant/README.md

 some-other-user, i really can't find now, (i will credit/thank him here), who published a partialy Python script that inspired this solution

+rdelcorro, for last fixes of pytuya module break from HASSIO last updates.